Xuther001/CashCompanionBackend/README.md

 Brief project description and purpose.

-This app seeks to create a dynamic website where users can have live access to up to date stock quotes and financial news.
+This app seeks to create a dynamic website where users can have live access to up-to-date stock quotes and financial news.
-It is also a place where users can message each other in real time.
+It is also a place where users can message each other in real-time.
 Users can also track their investment porfolio and create notes for themselves.

 - This repository is the backend.